Marriage Requirements and Registration in Oman

 • Guardian (Wali): The bride must have a male guardian (usually her father) to conclude the marriage contract.
 If the guardian unreasonably refuses, a judge can act as guardian.

-• Marriage contract: The contract must be registered with the court or an authorised marriage official (Ma'dhoun) to be legally recognised.
+• Court approval: The marriage must receive court approval and be registered with the Sharia court or an authorised marriage official (Ma'dhoun).

 • Mahr (dowry): The groom must provide a mahr (bridal gift) to the bride.
 The amount is agreed upon and recorded in the marriage contract.